Sanjaikee/Search-Algorithm/README.md

 ```
 '''
 Program to find the element in a list using Binary Search (recursive Method).
-Developed by: Chandana Yendluri
+Developed by: Sanjai S
-RegisterNumber:23011258
+RegisterNumber:23003393
 '''
 def BinarySearch(arr, k, low, high):
     if high>=low: